 The Acclimatize project is identifying the sources of pollution, predicting their impacts using real time modelling and measurements to determine how much each of these sources contributes to overall pollution levels.
 This helps us to better understand where and how the pollution happens in the first place and figure out how it can be reduced or stopped.
 The prediction component, pioneered by the WHO and built into EU and UK regulations, has also been proven to improve the compliance of designated bathing waters.

 The Acclimatize project will also analyse the effects of climate change scenarios to determine the impact on microbial water quality and health risk.
 In the longer term, we expect that climate change will affect rainfall in and around the Irish Sea, altering run-off into the sea and potentially changing pollution risks.
 Initial modelling in this area suggests that water quality might improve in the summer bathing season.

-Acclimatize will focus on designated and ‘at-risk’ bathing waters in two complementary environments: a large scale urban environment and a rural agricultural environment.
-The large scale urban environment is represented by ‘at-risk’ bathing waters in Dublin Bay (Sandymount, Merrion and Dollymount strands), whereas the rural agricultural environment in Wales will focus on the 5 main ‘at-risk’ bathing waters in Wales namely Wiseman’s Bridge (Pembrokeshire), Newquay North and Aberystwyth South (Ceredigion, Aberdyfi (Gwynedd) and Rhyl (Denbighshire).
-The bathing waters in these contrasting environments are impaired by different factors and will certainly experience different effects from climate change.
+Acclimatize is focusing on ‘at-risk’ designated bathing waters in two complementary environments: a large-scale urban environment and a rural agricultural environment.
+The large-scale urban environment is represented by ‘at-risk’ bathing waters in Dublin Bay (Sandymount, Merrion and Dollymount strands) and Donabate and Portrane beaches in North County Dublin.
+The rural agricultural environment in Wales is focusing on the main ‘at-risk’ bathing waters; Cemaes Bay in Anglesey, Traeth y Dolau/New quay North and Traeth Gwyn in Ceredigion and Nolton Haven in Pembrokeshire.
+The catchments and bathing waters in these contrasting environments are impacted by different factors and will likely experience different effects from climate change.

 This project has been part funded by the ERDF though the Ireland Wales Programme 2014 -2020.